-- 2. SDCB Member's Employer Authority - The SDCB EOR is the common-law employer of all SDCB service providers.
-The FMA serves as the SDCB member's agent in conducting payroll and other employer-related responsibilities that are required by federal and state law. - 3.
-SDCB Member Decision-Making Authority - SDCB members shall have authority to do the following: - A. Complete the employer paperwork to be submitted to the FMA; - B. Determine the amount paid for SDCB services within the State's approved limits (Range of Rates, Appendix C.); - C. Schedule the provision of SDCB services; - D. Specify service provider qualifications of the SDCB member's choice, consistent with the qualifications specified in the SDCB rules and the Managed Care Policy Manual; - E. Specify how SDCB services are provided, consistent with the SDCB rules and the Managed Care Policy Manual; - F. Identify potential SDCB service providers and vendors and refer them to the FMA for enrollment; - G. Arrange to have potential SDCB service providers paid for the approved SDCB services by ensuring that all proposed SDCB employees and service providers complete all FMA required paperwork, including a criminal background check when necessary.
+2. SDCB Member's Employer Authority The SDCB EOR is the common-law employer of all SDCB service providers.
+The FMA serves as the SDCB member's agent in conducting payroll and other employer-related responsibilities that are required by federal and state law.

+3. SDCB Member Decision-Making Authority

+SDCB mMembers shall have authority to do the following:

+- A. Complete the employer paperwork to be submitted to the FMA; - B. Determine the amount paid for SDCB services within the State's approved limits (Range of Rates, 9.A.); - C. Schedule the provision of SDCB services; - D. Specify service provider qualifications of the SDCB member's choice, consistent with the qualifications specified in the SDCB rules and the Managed Care Policy Manual: - E. Specify how SDCB services are provided, consistent with the SDCB rules and the Managed Care Policy Manual; - F. Identify potential SDCB service providers and vendors and refer them to the FMA for enrollment; - G. Arrange to have potential SDCB service providers paid for the approved SDCB services by ensuring that all proposed SDCB employees and service providers complete all FMA required paperwork, including a criminal background check when necessary.
 Payment for approved SDCB services and related goods cannot be made until all necessary and required paperwork is successfully completed and approved by the FMA; - H. Review, approve and submit SDCB provider timesheets to the FMA within established timeframes.
-Timesheets may be submitted to the FMA by fax or through FOCoSonline.
+Timesheets must be may be submitted to the FMA electronically by fax or through FOCoSonline.
+The member's MCO may approve an exception to the online timesheet requirement if the member is unable to submit timesheets electronically.
 Failure to submit SDCB provider timesheets within the required timeframes will result in SDCB providers not being paid in accordance with the employee payroll schedule; and - I. Review, approve and submit payment requests, according to the SDCB care plan, for approved SDCB services and related goods identified in the approved SDCB care plan.

-The SDCB member/EOR must submit to the FMA a Purchase Request Form (PRF) and an invoice or receipt from a SDCB vendor for any item he/she has an approved SDCB goal and budget to purchase.

-- J. Additionally, the SDCB members: - a.
+The SDCB member/EOR must submit to the FMA a Purchase Request Form (PRF) and an invoice or receipt from a SDCB vendor for any item he/she has an approved SDCB goal and budget to purchase. - J. Additionally, the SDCB members: - a.
 Cannot/will not be reimbursed directly for any SDCB services, supports and/or related goods; - b.
 Must follow the SDCB care plan as approved by the MCO/UR; - Shall work with the FMA to have all potential SDCB employees, providers and vendors approved and enrolled prior to delivery or provision of any SDCB service or good; and - d.
 Shall be accountable for the use of all SDCB funds.